 I didn’t have an answer.
 I didn’t know anything about Ron Paul.

-Years later, I did a google search on Ron Paul and found an interesting video on youtube.
-It was a compilation of Ron Paul quotes and debates from his 2008 and 2012 campaigns.
+Two years later, in 2010, I did a google search on Ron Paul and found an interesting video on YouTube.
+It was a compilation of Ron Paul quotes from debates during his 2008 campaign.
 The title was “This video changed my life.”
-That short video did in fact change my life.
+That short video, did, in fact, change my life.

-I began researching the issues he spoke on and found I agreed with almost many of his stances.
-I learned that he was once a presidential candidate for the libertarian party and started researching what they stood for.
-There was much of their platform I agreed.
-I supported LGBT rights, I supported ending the drug war and I opposed foreign interventionism.
-Over time I came to realize I was never really a Republican, I had no idea what that meant.
-I choose the principled party.
-I choose to become a Libertarian.
+I began researching the issues he spoke on and found I agreed with most of his stances.
+I learned that he was once a presidential candidate for the Libertarian Party and started researching what they stood for.
+There was much of their platform with which I agreed.
+I supported LGBT rights, I supported ending the drug war, and I opposed foreign military interventionism.
+Over time, I came to realize I was never really a Republican, although libertarians do favor a republican form of government that is subject to democratic means of preservation and restoration.
+I chose the party of principle.
+I chose to become a Libertarian.